bookofproofs/bookofproofs.github.io/_sources/history/13th-century/ockham.md

 * We do know that he was ordained a subdeacon by the archbishop of Canterbury in Southwark, London, in 1306 which certainly supports him being trained in London.
 * There is no direct evidence to support which of these alternatives Ockham followed but it must have one of them.
 * At Oxford Ockham lectured on the Book of Sentences of Peter Lombard.
-* Peter was a 12th  century Italian theologian who had written the work to state clearly the position found in the Scriptures and that of the Church fathers on Christian doctrine.
 * It was required that every student working for a higher degree in theology would lecture and comment on the Book of Sentences which is what Ockham did at Oxford in 1317-1319.
 * In June 1318 Ockham was granted a licence to hear confessions and by 1320 he completed study for his bachelor's degree.
 * Ockham lectured on logic and natural philosophy in a Franciscan school from 1321 to 1324 while he waited to return to university to study for his doctorate.